Back End Developer Visa Sponsorship Jobs in Connecticut

 Which visa types are most common for back end developer roles in Connecticut?

-The H-1B is the most common visa category for back end developers in Connecticut, as software development roles typically qualify as specialty occupations requiring at least a bachelor's degree in computer science or a related field.
+The H-1B visa is the most common visa category for back end developers in Connecticut, as software development roles typically qualify as specialty occupations requiring at least a bachelor's degree in computer science or a related field.
 Australians may use the E-3 visa, which has no lottery and is easier to obtain.
 Canadian and Mexican nationals may qualify under the TN visa category for software engineers.

 Which cities in Connecticut have the most back end developer sponsorship jobs?